AhmedelheGery/react-report-status/README.md

 ### Handover

-Please bear with us and follow these instructions:
+Please follow these instructions:

-- Fork this repo with your user to obtain the working project for this challenge (https://github.com/YOUR_USERNAME/frontend-challenge)
+- Fork this repo to obtain the working project for this challenge (https://github.com/YOUR_USERNAME/frontend-challenge)
 - You can now commit and push your changes to your personal repository.
-- After having forked the repository and finish your solution, please make a PR with our repo as destination
+- After having forked the repository and finish your solution, please make a PR with [this repo](https://github.com/uberall/frontend-challenge/) as destination

 ### Notes: